A CFSG-free explicit Jordan's theorem over arbitrary fields: Introduction

 \begin{theorem}[Jordan's theorem] Let $\Gamma$ be a finite subgroup of $\mathrm{GL}_{n}(\mathbb{C})$.
 Then there is a normal abelian subgroup $A\unlhd\Gamma$ of index bounded by a constant $J(n)$ depending only on $n$. \end{theorem}

 Since then, $J(n)$ has been bounded explicitly.
-A bound of the form $e^{O(n^2/\log n)}$ is given in \cite[Thm.~14.12]{Isa76}, based on ideas of Frobenius and Blichfeldt, and it does not use the Classification of Finite Simple Groups (CFSG).
-With the aid of CFSG, Collins \cite[Thm.~A]{Collins2007} proved the bound $(n+1)!$ for $n\geq 71$, which is tight in general.
+A bound of the form $e^{O(n^2/\log n)}$ is given in~\cite[Thm.~14.12]{Isa76}, based on ideas of Frobenius and Blichfeldt, and it does not use the Classification of Finite Simple Groups (CFSG).
+With the aid of CFSG, Weisfeiler proved the bound $(n+1)!n^{O(\log n)}$ in~\cite{Wei84}, improved by the same author in \cite{Wei12} to $(n+2)!$ for $n\geq 64$, and by Collins in~\cite[Thm.~A]{Collins2007} to $(n+1)!$ for $n\geq 71$, which is tight in general.
 We refer the reader for an exposition on Jordan's theorem to a recent survey by Breuillard~\cite{Breuillard2023}.

-Theorem~\ref{th:jordan} is false if we replace $\mathbb{C}$ by a field of positive characteristic.
+Theorem~\ref{th:jordan} is false if we replace $\mathbb{C}$ with a field of positive characteristic.
 Nevertheless, there exist results about the structure of finite subgroups of $\mathrm{GL}_{n}(K)$ that generalize Jordan's theorem.
 Here we prove one such result.

 \begin{theorem} Let $K$ be any field, and let $\Gamma$ be a finite subgroup of $\mathrm{GL}_{n}(\overline{K})$.
 Then there are $\Gamma_{3}\unlhd\Gamma_{2}\unlhd\Gamma_{1}\unlhd\Gamma$, each of them normal inside $\Gamma$, such that \begin{enumerate}[(a)] \item $|\Gamma/\Gamma_{1}|\leq J'(n):=n^{n^{2^{23}n^{10}}}$; \item either $\Gamma_{1}=\Gamma_{2}$, or $\mathrm{char}(K)=p>0$ and $\Gamma_{1}/\Gamma_{2}$ is a product of finite simple groups of Lie type of characteristic $p$; \item $\Gamma_{2}/\Gamma_{3}$ is abelian of size not divisible by $\mathrm{char}(K)$; \item either $\Gamma_{3}=\{e\}$, or $\mathrm{char}(K)=p>0$ and $\Gamma_{3}$ is a $p$-group. \end{enumerate} \end{theorem}